fcecin/cth/README.md

-git clone --recursive https://github.com/fcecin/cth cd cth sudo ./install_dependencies.sh cth -i
+git clone --recursive https://github.com/fcecin/cth cd cth sudo ./install_dependencies.sh cth -i -f
 ```

-`cth -i` will compile all of the contracts: Antelope system contracts once, and DoH once for the 'test' (hg3/tc3) target.
+`cth -i -f` will compile all of the contracts: Antelope system contracts once, and DoH once for the 'test' (hg3/tc3) target.
 This takes a while, so just leave it running.
 After all drivers are installed, it will run all tests.

-Later, you can invoke it without `-i` and it will not recompile the contracts; just run tests.
+Later, you can invoke it without `-i -f` and it will not recompile the contracts; just run tests.

-To do maintanance tasks and not run any tests, give it a dummy test name, e.g. `cth -i dummy` to install all drivers or `cth -c dummy` to clear all drivers and tests.
+To do maintanance tasks and not run any tests just omit '-f': call `cth -i` to install all drivers or `cth -c` to clear all drivers and tests.

 `cth --help` prints the manual.